-The business of Questor is subject to certain risks and uncertainties.
-Prior to making any investment decision regarding Questor, investors should carefully consider, among other things, the risk factors set forth in the Company's most recently filed Annual MDA, which are specifically incorporated by reference herein.
+The Company's business is subject to certain risks and uncertainties.
+Prior to making any investment decision regarding the Company, investors should carefully consider, among other things, the risk factors set forth in the Company's most recently filed Annual MDA, which are specifically incorporated by reference herein.